St Mary Magdalene Church, Sandringham: Burials

-Many memorials to royal family members and relations can be seen at Sandringham Church and in the churchyard, where Prince John (1905–1919) is buried.
+Many memorials to royal family members and relations can be seen in the churchyard and at Sandringham Church.

 After the death of George V in January 1936, the King's coffin lay in state overnight in the church, guarded by estate workers.
 On the morning of 23 January, it was taken in a 2½ mile (4-kilometre) procession from the church to Wolferton railway station, with Edward VIII and his brothers walking behind, followed by other members of the royal family in carriages.

-Following the death of George VI in February 1952, his body was placed in the church for two days before being transferred to Westminster Hall to lie in state.
+Following the death of George VI in February 1952, the King's coffin was placed in the church for two days before being transferred to Westminster Hall to lie in state.

 Baptisms

 Many royal baptisms have taken place at Sandringham Church, including: